 I took my research further and interviewed women of all ages.
 I found that 70% of those surveyed wanted to set an example for their children by wearing a rashie; however, only 10% did because they could only find tight fitting rashies like a second skin that hugged their curves in all the wrong ways.
 According to a British survey on body confidence, 36% of women stop exercise because they’re too embarrassed about the way they look while they’re doing it.
 I found a similar sentiment in my survey and it saddened me to think about the number of women who give up going to the beach or pool with their families for the same reason.

 Es Una is named after my grandmother, Una.
 Una was a bright, intelligent and practical go-getter.
 Never leaving home without a splash of pink lipstick, Una was the first to try anything new - and she did so with gusto and enjoyment.
+I like to imagine that whip of pink was like a superhero cape, giving her the confidence to take on the world!

 When naming Es Una, I took Una's name and added to it to become 'es una'.
 The English translation of 'es una' (Spanish) is ‘she is’ which introduces a sense of readiness and enablement to our brand.